knockaway/kustomer-react-native/README.md

   * handler: Function which receive a Number
 * type: `onConversationCreated`
   * handler: Function which receive an Object: { conversationId, brandId }
+* type: `onConversationEnded`
+  * handler: Function which receive an Object: { conversationId, brandId }

 **Example:**
 ```js